-To provide consistency and legacy in the lives of children with cancer through the collaborative creation of art with professional artists, building a charitable awareness and presence within the artists' community, while making a lasting impact on the children and their families, and in essence, the world.
+To provide consistency and legacy in the lives of children facing life threatening illness through the collaborative creation of art with professional artists, building a charitable awareness and presence within the artists' community, while making a lasting impact on the children and their families, and in essence, the world.

 Creating tolerance and awareness and a sense of consistency at an otherwise scary time can remain overlooked, with hospital bills and mounting treatment lists, BUT we as people through the power of art have the ability to hold time, make it stand still for a moment as we paint, sing, and sculpt it into an eternity.